On February 19, the Buckley Institute is hosting a Firing Line debate on Assisted Suicide.

 Details

-On February 19, the Buckley Institute is hosting a debate on assisted suicide with Patient Rights Action Fund's Matt Vallière and Penn State's Megan Wright in WLH 119 (100 Wall St, New Haven, CT).
+On February 19, the Buckley Institute hosted a debate on assisted suicide with Patient Rights Action Fund's Matt Vallière and Penn State's Megan Wright in WLH 119 (100 Wall St, New Haven, CT).

 Recent months have seen a strong uptick in debate and discussion around public policy that allows some medical professionals to help patients kill themselves or to kill a patient at the patient's request, known by proponents as MAID (medical assistance in dying), and by opponents as assisted suicide and euthanasia, respectively.
 Canada recently expanded the practice and multiple U.S. states allow it in some form.
 This issue can be deeply personal and ethically complex: how are we to think through it as a matter of policy, healthcare, and individual practice?